mattvenn/turtleprize/lesson-3-handout.md

 # Conditional statements

 In our programs so far we have only covered sequences and looped sequences.
-When we want our program to do something different depending on its enviromnent, we need to use conditionals.
+When we want our program to do something different depending on its environment, we need to use conditionals.

 A conditional statement allows us to test if something is true, and if it is then do something different.
 This example does 3 different things depending on what the variable `a` is set to.